 CBD Benefits for Triathlon Athletes & Non-Contact Sports

 Much of the talk around CBD and sports focuses on contact sports such as football and hockey.
 The players in those sports are susceptible to concussions due to the fierce nature of the physical contact.
-There is reason to believe that CBD could benefit active and retired players and may help deal with some of the issues related to repeated blows to the brain.
+There is reason to believe that CBD could benefit active and retired players.
 But, what about other sports?
 How are Olympic athletes and other non-contact related sports taking advantage of the potential benefits of CBD?

 Whether you’re a gymnast, a dancer, or even an ultra-marathon runner, CBD oils or CBD edibles could be beneficial for you as an athlete.
-When you are constantly pushing your body to the limit, you are eventually going to experience some pain or injury.
+When you are constantly pushing your body to the limit, you are eventually going to experience some discomfort.
 The repetitive use of the same muscles and joints time and again may lead to a breakdown in the mechanical chain.

-Using CBD gummies for pain can help keep you on the field or on the track by helping to reduce inflammation and reducing pain.
+Using CBD gummies may help keep you on the field or on the track.
 Using CBD products should not replace seeing a medical professional for serious injuries.
 It should be understood that proper recovery, such as prehab and rehab techniques, are smart to employ along with a well thought-out fitness or sport specific plan.

 Dr. Joanna Zeiger is an accomplished triathlon athlete having won a number of Ironman competitions and placing 4th in the 2000 Sydney Olympics.
-After suffering an injury she turned to cannabinoids like CBD for pain therapy and became fascinated with its benefits, especially with its potential to combat the opioid epidemic.
+After suffering an injury she turned to cannabinoids like CBD and became fascinated with its benefits..
 In a recent interview she talked about some of what her research has discovered.